bitfinexcom/bfx-report-electron/docs/user-manual.md

 <summary>Login methodology</summary>

-> Users are saved locally, which means that there is no need to remember the API keys.
+> Users are saved locally, which means that there is no need to remember the `API keys`.
 This makes the process faster and more intuitive.
 Users can also add a password that encrypts their login information, protecting it from other users using the same terminal

 </details>